Function theory on the Neil parabola

+In this paper, we give an answer to this problem (see theorem \ref{MainThm}).
+In addition, we compute the infinitesimal Carath\'eodory pseudodistance for the Neil parabola (see theorem \ref{thm2}).
+As applications, we prove a mixed Carath\'eodory-Pick interpolation result for which known interpolation theorems do not apply (see theorem \ref{prop:interp}) and we prove a result on extending bounded holomorphic functions on the Neil parabola to the entire bidisk (see theorem \ref{thm:extend}).

+The general layout of the rest of the paper is as follows.
+Motivation and background for the two previously mentioned applications are presented in the following two subsections.
+In section \ref{section:def}, precise statements of definitions and results are given along with a subsection on preliminary facts about complex analysis on the Neil parabola.
+The rest of the paper is devoted to proofs.
+(The locations of specific proofs are given near the corresponding theorem statements in section \ref{section:def}.)

-\begin{section}{A Mixed Carath\'eodory-Pick Problem} This problem also has a connection with interpolation problems on the disk for bounded analytic functions.
-Given $n$ points in the unit disk $z_i$ and $n$ target values $w_i$ also in the unit disk, the well-known theorem of G.\!
-Pick \cite{PICK} says exactly when there exists a holomorphic $f:\mathbb{D} \to \mathbb{D}$ satisfying $f(z_i)=w_i$ (this problem was studied independently by Nevanlinna \cite{NEV}).
-In fact the Schwarz-Pick lemma is just the version of this for two points: $z_1, z_2$ can be interpolated to $w_1, w_2$ if and only if
+\begin{subsection}{A mixed Carath\'eodory-Pick problem} Given $n$ points in the unit disk $z_i$ and $n$ target values $w_i$ also in the unit disk, the well-known theorem of G.\!
+Pick \cite{PICK} says exactly when there exists a holomorphic $F:\mathbb{D} \to \mathbb{D}$ satisfying $F(z_i)=w_i$ (this problem was studied independently by Nevanlinna \cite{NEV}).
+In fact, the Schwarz-Pick lemma is just the version of this for two points: $z_1, z_2$ can be interpolated to $w_1, w_2$ if and only if